liviucmg/theia-backup-script/README.md

 # Theia Backup Script

 I use this set of scripts to backup my website files, MySQL databases and PostgreSQL databases.
 It uses [Duplicity](http://duplicity.nongnu.org/) as the backend, so the files can be backed up virtually anywhere (FTP, Amazon S3, etc.).
-The scripts are run on the source server, sending the files to the destination server.
+The scripts are run on the source server, sending the files to the destination (backup) server.

 Dependencies: Bash, PHP 5.4, Duplicity, Flock.